SeaWry/AntiMelt/ReadMe.txt

-AntiMelt is designed and a forking of the ancient NoMelt which prevented the melting of Snow and Ice in Minecraft Given the plugin long has died and no longer works sometimes, I this is a somewhat private revival of it.
+AntiMelt is designed and a forking of the ancient NoMelt which prevented the melting of Snow and Ice in Minecraft Given the plugin long has died and no longer works sometimes, this is a somewhat private revival of it.

 It is pretty straight forward, as well since the source is just cleaned up and fixed to support the new NMS/OBC changes.
 It also works with MC 1.4.6+ "upon updating the NMS/OBC".